Mark Cavendish: Early life and amateur career

 He gained a place as one of the first six riders selected for British Cycling's Olympic Academy for junior riders in 2003 having almost been rejected because of his relatively poor performance in stationary bike tests.
 Coaches Rod Ellingworth, John Herety and Simon Lillistone lobbied British Cycling Performance Director Peter Keen to include him because of his potential.
 Although he initially struggled because of a lack of fitness, he recorded his first win in senior competition in March 2004; in the Girvan Three Day race he managed to latch back onto the lead group after being dropped over a climb before winning the finishing sprint ahead of Julian Winn.
 Whilst at the academy, he won two gold medals at the 2003 Island Games.

 Cavendish progressed well at the academy.
 Ellingworth said, "Cav kind of liked it" when asked about the rigid rules and "dictatorship style" of the academy.
 The junior riders lived on £58 a week and financial management became a part of life at the academy as well as cooking and cleaning.
 Cycling Weekly described the academy as "a boot camp style training regime" controlled by Ellingworth, who, after finding out they had skipped a three-hour training ride, made the juniors complete four hours hard training at night.

-He won gold in the madison with Rob Hayles at the 2005 track world championships in Los Angeles.
+He won gold in the madison with Rob Hayles at the 2005 UCI Track Cycling World Championships in Los Angeles.
 They had not raced together before as Hayles' usual partner, Geraint Thomas, had crashed during training a few weeks earlier—but finished one lap ahead of the field to claim the gold medal, followed by the Dutch and Belgian teams, Cavendish's first world title.
-Cavendish also won the European championship points race.
+Cavendish also won the points race at the UEC European Track Championships.